zowe/docs-site/docs/user-guide/cli-installplugins.md

 **Important!** Plug-ins can gain control of your CLI application legitimately during the execution of commands.
 Install third-party plug-ins at your own risk.
 We make no warranties regarding the use of third-party plug-ins.

 You can install the following plug-ins:
-- Zowe CLI Plug-in for IBM CICS
+- IBM® CICS® Plug-in for Zowe CLI
-- Zowe CLI Plug-in for IBM Db2 Database
+- IBM® Db2® Plug-in for Zowe CLI
-- Zowe CLI Plug-in for IBM IMS
+- IBM® IMS™ Plug-in for Zowe CLI
-- Zowe CLI Plug-in for IBM MQ
+- IBM® MQ Plug-in for Zowe CLI

 You install Zowe CLI plugins using either of the following methods: